webdott/articles/ckal86qls00mdbbs1ezyoofyx.md

 This article guide explains what Fetch API means, and the modern approach to making asynchronous request from API networks to your web page using the `fetch()` method.
 This article would aim to cover the following:

-1. Introduction to Fetch API.
+1. What is Fetch API.

 2. Why Fetch API.